 Back sleepers can also add a pillow under their feet to raise their legs.
 The elevation naturally helps circulation, as gravity pulls the blood back towards your heart.

 Varicose veins are swollen or twisted veins that often occur in the legs.
-Placing a pillow under your knees can help your blood circulate better and prevent visible varicose veins.
+Placing a pillow under your knees or in between your legs can elevate them above your heart.
+This increases blood circulation, which helps treat visible varicose veins.
+Sleepers with poor circulation or varicose veins may also want to consider an adjustable base for comfortable leg elevation.

 Getting quality sleep throughout pregnancy is essential for both mom and baby.
 However, it can be hard to get comfortable, partially because the added weight that comes with pregnancy puts more pressure on your knee joints.